tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - While having a grenade selected, the crosshair will turn blue when you're able to place it on a wall.
     - Right-Clicking while dead will load the last save game.
     - Right-Clicking an item in the belt with the Inventory Window open will clear the slot.
+    - Right-Click Unholstering has been completely overhauled.
+        - Previously, right-clicking would not unholster at all when using the regular toolbelt, and would always select the primary belt selection when using the IW toolbelt.
+        - The "Double-Click holstering" setting can now also be used to enable Double Click Unholstering.
+        - Now, your last selected item is remembered, and right-clicking will unholster it when using the regular toolbelt.
+            - The IW toolbelt still uses your primary selection, but will use the last selected item if the primary selection is invalid (such as if the belt slot becomes empty)
+            - "Forced" item changes, such as left-frobbing a door to select a lockpick, won't be set as your last selected weapon, allowing you to easily reselect your previous selection.
+            - When using the standard toolbelt, your last belt selection is highlighted when your hands are empty, rather then showing nothing.
     - Added QoL settings to not damage domesticated animals and cleaner bots when stepping on them.
     - The Inventory "Show Ammo" display now always shows the total amount of ammo you can carry.
 Before, it was only visible when "Show Descriptions" was enabled.
     - A lot of inventory item displays have been improved to show more statistics.